If these summarised points feel familiar to you, the chances are that we would be a good fit.

 Do our values align with yours?

-To us, birth is a normal, physiological event that is over-medicalised by maternity services and society.
+Birth is a normal, physiological event that has been medicalised by maternity services and society, which has not improved women’s experiences of birth but instead has made it traumatic.
 We talk about birth as a bodily function and a lot of the work we do with our clients is around protecting the conditions needed for that to go smoothly.
 One of our core values is women’s rights and we have seen these, first and second hand, being ignored and breached when it comes to pregnancy and birth.
 We have a lot of experience of women being misinformed and coerced by midwives, consultants and family members alike, so we have become really good at spotting when someone is attempting to limit a woman’s options.
 This is why it is at the forefront of a lot of the conversations we have with clients – the knowledge that you may not be given all of your options, and that the suggestions made by medical staff are not always in your best interest, because only you can know what is best for you and your baby.
 Knowing this before engaging in appointments or scans can be a huge benefit because you can prepare for it.

 We wear our scepticism of the maternity system on our sleeve, so if you believe that the maternity system serves women perfectly fine as it is, we are probably not the doulas for you.